kubevirt/community/design-proposals/multiarch-cluster.md

 ## User Stories

-As a user, I want to be able to create and start one or more VM/VMIs which allow me to explicitly specify the architecture of the workload
+As a user, I want to be able to run an ARM compute-plane with an x86 control-plane and vice versa.

 ## Repos
  - https://github.com/kubevirt/kubevirt